 Step 8: Calibration

-The Arduino sketch in the previous step contains two calibration values relating to my 1kg and my set of four 50kg 3-wire load cells but you will need to perform your own calibration, starting with any arbitrary calibration value sch as 1.
+The Arduino sketch in the previous step contains two calibration values (or scale factors) relating to my 1kg and my set of four 50kg 3-wire load cells.
+These are on lines 19 and 20.
+You will need to perform your own calibration, starting with any arbitrary calibration value such as 1 (on line 21).

 I didn't have any standard weights, so for the 1kg load cell I used a new £1 coin, which weighs 8.75g.
 Ideally you should use something weighing at least a tenth of the scale's maximum.